As many employers are now adopting a work from home policy, we have put together some remote working guidance for employers.

 - Determine core working hours.
 In order to keep staff motivated and engaged it’s important to stress the level of expectation despite working from home.
-Establishing core working hours will help put structure into the day (particularly for those who may not be used to working in this way).
+Establishing core working hours will help put structure into the day.
 Set times for meetings and catch ups to keep staff in the loop.
 This can be done via many video conferencing tools available (see below).

 Managing your team remotely

-- Consistency is key during this unsettling time, so ensure that you have regular catch-ups via phone or video to ensure your team feel supported and clear on what they are doing.
+- Consistency is key, so ensure that you have regular catch-ups via phone or video to ensure your team feel supported and clear on what they are doing.
 This will also help with motivation levels.